phiphiphi31/DualTFR/README.md

 # Learning Tracking Representations via Dual-Branch Fully Transformer Networks
 ## DualTFR
+:star: We achieves the runner-ups for both VOT2020ST (short-term) and RT(real-time).
+The variants of DualTFR take 3rd/4th places of VOT2020RT and 5th places of VOT2020ST
 ### For VOT21 challenge model weight download:

 We provide the models of Five trackers *SAMN*, *SAMN_DiMP*, *DualTFR*, *DualTFRst*, *DualTFRon* here.